aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 Clicking the select theme buttom returned me to the settings page and added a `_config.yml` file to the root directory of my remote repository.

-To pull down the `_config.yml` file from my remote repository to my local repo, I did a `git pull`
+To pull down the `_config.yml` file from my remote repository to my local repo, I opened a bash terminal and typed: `git pull`.

 The added `_config.yml` file contains the line: